-- B2a Except as otherwise provided in B2b hereunder, all cases will be scheduled from their respective dockets for each District on a first-in, first-out order based on appeal to arbitration date unless the Union and Employer otherwise agree at the Regional level. - B2b Grievances involving letters of warning or suspensions that have been timely appealed or referred to Expedited or Regular arbitration, where such discipline is cited in a removal or suspension of more than thirty (30) days timely appealed to Regional arbitration, will be provided priority scheduling on the respective docket to assure that such grievances are heard prior to the grievance regarding the removal or suspension of more than thirty (30) days.
-In no case shall â grievance regarding the removal or suspension of more than thirty (30) days be heard prior to adjudication of the timely-appealed grievance involving discipline cited in the removal or suspension of more than thirty (30) days.
+- B1b one for all cases appealed or referred to Expedited Arbitration; and - B1c one for all other cases appealed to arbitration at the Regional Level. - B2 Regional Arbitration Scheduling - B2a Except as otherwise provided in B2b hereunder, all cases will be scheduled from their respective dockets for each District on a first-in, first-out order based on appeal to arbitration date unless the Union and Employer otherwise agree at the Regional level. - B2b Grievances involving letters of warning or suspensions that have been timely appealed or referred to Expedited or Regular arbitration, where such discipline is cited in a removal or suspension of more than thirty (30) days timely appealed to Regional arbitration, will be provided priority scheduling on the respective docket to assure that such grievances are heard prior to the grievance regarding the removal or suspension of more than thirty (30) days.
+In no case shall a grievance regarding the removal or suspension of more than thirty (30) days be heard prior to adjudication of the timely-appealed grievance involving discipline cited in the removal or suspension of more than thirty (30) days.
 Grievances involving separate elements of discipline cited in a particular removal or suspension of more than thirty (30) days will not be combined for hearing without the mutual consent of the parties. - B2c The parties agree that all cases will be heard in arbitration within 120 days from the date of the grievance appeal to arbitration.
 If a grievance is not heard in arbitration within the 120 days, the grievance will be scheduled as the first primary case on the next available arbitration hearing date.
 If, one (1) year after the effective date of this Agreement, this hearing requirement is not complied with by a particular District Panel(s) for three (3) consecutive Accounting Periods, the parties will meet to jointly select a sufficient number of additional arbitrators for that panel(s) to ensure compliance with this hearing requirement.
 Such meetings and addition of arbitrators will continue, as jointly agreed to by the parties, until the panel(s) is in compliance with the hearing requirement. - B2d The primary case(s) assigned for each arbitration date will be listed on the scheduling letter.
 Unless mutually agreed otherwise, a maximum of two (2) primary cases from the District Regular Contract and District Regular

 Discipline dockets and a minimum of six (6) cases from the District Expedited docket will be listed on the respective scheduling letters.
 In addition every open case from the particular post office where the primary case(s) are located will be scheduled in the event the primary case(s) are resolved or withdrawn: a listing of such cases will be attached to the scheduling letter.
 If multiple cases exist at the primary location, the cases will be heard in order of appeal date, unless otherwise mutually agreed by the parties.
 The primary cases will be backed up with three (3) additional cases from the same District and Union geographic area.
-It is understood that the parties will resolve or arbitrate the cases at this primary location prior to moving to the first back-up location.
-The parties agree that cases will be heard rather than lose a hearing date.
+It is understood that the parties will resolve or arbitrate the cases at this primary location prior to moving to the first The parties agree that cases will back-up location. be heard rather than lose a hearing date.